NeurodataWithoutBorders/nwb_hackathons/HCK09_2020_Remote/README.md

   * PyNWB (Python): [https://pynwb.readthedocs.io/en/stable/getting_started.html](https://pynwb.readthedocs.io/en/stable/getting_started.html)
   * MatNWB (MATLAB): [https://neurodatawithoutborders.github.io/matnwb/](https://neurodatawithoutborders.github.io/matnwb/)

 If you are new to NWB, we encourage you to prepare a dataset that you would like to convert to NWB so that you can try the tutorials and ask the developers questions during the workshop.
-You should know how to read the data using Python or MATLAB and ideally have scripts ready for reading the data.
+You should know how to read the data using Python or MATLAB.

 If you would like to collaborate with others in the workshop who are working on similar datasets or tool development, we encourage you to create a project page with an outline for your workshop project.
 For further details and instructions on how to create a project, see [here](projects/README.md).
-We will advertise these projects during the workshop and check in with you each day.
+We will advertise these projects during the workshop.

 For an overview of NWB, see also: [https://www.nwb.org/](https://www.nwb.org/)